paulgolter/blender-pipeline-integration/README.md

 - [blender.chat](https://blender.chat/): One of the most important pages to hang around and get help quickly.
 This is the official chat platform.
 It has dedicated [channels](https://blender.chat/directory/channels) for each module.
 You can think about this like your Studio Slack channel except everything is open.
 Even all the developers communicate publicly there, it's a great place to be.

 - [righclickselect](https://blender.community/c/rightclickselect): This is the place to make feature requests for Blender.
 Share your idea with the community.
 Discuss it.
 Revise it.

+## **How to Contribute**

+This document should be a shared knowledge base so I strongly encourage everyone to contribute to it.

+I want to highlight this section of the introduction again:

+> _The goal of this document should be to give TDs an overview on how to get started integrating Blender in a Pipeline.
+This document should not be a duplication of the existing documentation but rather a glossary tailored to the question above which will then point to relevant sections of the Blender documentation.
+It will still provide explanations about topics that are not documented very well or contain best practices that are not known to new users._

+If you have an idea for a new section, want to share your knowledge or found a mistake please make use of the [Issues](https://github.com/paulgolter/blender-pipeline-integration/issues) list of this repository.
+As this is only a single document it makes sense to validate first that other people aren't already working on the same topic.

+So please create an issue for a topic that you are interested to write for.